 Sorvari had about four stitches near his left eyebrow and two black eyes, the attorney said.

 His parents, Lynn and Roy Sorvari Sr., described their son as a former boy scout who works at Target in Antioch, where the family lives.
 He is a student at Los Medanos Community College.
-A weapon charge in August
+A weapon charge in August from Martinez had been dropped.
+He had been carrying a homemade Taser that was part of his costume, which included self-made armor.

 On Thursday, he was wearing armor, shin guards, a black Balaklava and carrying a shield when he was arrested trying to intervene between law enforcement and protesters.